theainerd/MLInterview/Statistics.md

 **Mean** : The sum of all the values in the sample divided by the number of values in the sample/population.</br>
 **Median** : The median is the value separating the higher half of a data sample from the lower half.</br>
 **Standard Deviation** : Square root of the variance.
 It measures the dispersion around the mean.</br>
+**Percentiles** :  An extension of median to values other than 50%. </br> **Interquartile range (IQR)** : the difference between the 75th and 25th percentile **Mode** : The most frequently occuring value **Range** : Difference between the maximum value and the minimum value.

+Notice that most of these fall into one of two categories: they capture either the center of the distribution (e.g., mean, median, mode), or its spread (e.g., variance, IQR, range).
+These two categories are often called **measures of central tendency** and **measures of dispersion**, respectively.

+# Important Distributions

+**Gaussian/Normal** : We say x ∼ N (µ, σ2) to mean that x is drawn from a Gaussian (or Normal) distribution with mean µ and variance σ2 (or equivalently standard deviation σ).
+We’ll often use the standard normal distribution, or N (0, 1) (i.e., mean 0 and variance 1).

+  * The probability of getting a value within 1 standard deviation of the mean is about 68%.
+For 2 standard deviations, it’s about 95%, and for 3 standard deviations it’s about 99%.
+This is sometimes called the **“68-95-99 rule”**.

+**Bernoulli** : A Bernoulli random variable can be thought of as the outcome of flipping a biased coin, where the probability of heads is p.
+To be more precise, a Bernoulli random variable takes on value 1 with probability p and value 0 with probability 1−p.
+Its expectation is p, and its variance is p(1 − p).

+Bernoulli variables are typically used to model binary random variables.
+## Central Limit Theorem
 ## Hypothesis Testing

 Hypothesis testing in statistics is a way for you to test the results of a survey or experiment to see if you have meaningful results. <br>